BPS invariants from $p$-adic integrals: Introduction

 \subsection{Acknowledgements}

 We warmly thank Michael Groechenig and Paul Ziegler for numerous discussions, which were at the origin of many ideas in this paper.
-We also would like to thank Ben Davison, Pierrick Bousseau and Sven Meinhardt for interesting conversations around $\BPS$-invariants.
+We also would like to thank Ben Davison, Pierrick Bousseau, Sven Meinhardt and Tanguy Vernet for interesting conversations around $\BPS$-invariants.
+We also thank the anonymous referee, whose comments greatly improved the exposition.
 This work was supported by the Swiss National Science Foundation [No. 196960].